swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

 This is parsed as a single operator chain, however it is likely the user is expecting a regex literal.
 To resolve this ambiguity, a regex literal may not start with a space or tab character.
-This takes advantage of the fact that infix operators require consistent spacing.
+This takes advantage of the fact that infix operators require consistent spacing on either side.

 If a space or tab is needed as the first character, it must be escaped, e.g: